RingierIMU/mkt-plugin-wordpress-bus/readme.txt

 2. On article dashboard, you can select a value for "Article Lifetime"

 == Changelog ==

+### 2.3.0 (Oct 9, 2023) ###
+* [UPDATE]: Transitioned from relying on the rest_after_insert_post hook to the more universally available transition_post_status hook.

+*Reason*:
+We identified that some blogs were disabling the Gutenberg editor and as a result, not utilizing the new WordPress REST API.
+This meant that the rest_after_insert_post hook wasn't being triggered for those instances.
+To ensure consistent and robust post update handling across all blogs, regardless of their editor choice, we've shifted to the transition_post_status hook.

+* [UPDATE]: Improved JSON handling and compression for Slack logging (see Changelog.md)

 ### 2.2.0 (Oct 9, 2023) ###
 * [NEW] Introduction of the possibility to add a custom Top level primary category - can ENABLE/DISABLED when needed | See Changelog.md